Natasha Bure Used To Struggle With Her Faith And Insecurities

 “Be bold and just let your guard down.
 It took me a long time to be able to walk out of the house without makeup on.
 I used to have put some sort of shield over my face because I was insecure.
 Now, you will rarely see me with makeup on unless it’s for specific reason.
 To be able to get that point, I had to be bold and break down those walls that I put up.
 I had to learn to love myself and who I am.”

 Writing and sharing her faith isn’t her only passion.
 Bure hopes to release a pop/EDM album.
 She wants to record more music and make more videos on her YouTube channel.
-Everything that Bure does though, she wants to reflect it in her faith, according to Fox News.
+With everything that Bure does, she wants to reflect it in her faith, according to Fox News.
 She grew up learning three lessons: have faith in God, listen to your mom, and put your heart and soul into everything you do.

 She admits she wasn’t always a good kid.
-There was that one time that she had her mouth washed out with soap after cursing.
+There was that one time she had her mouth washed out with soap after cursing.
 But she now embraced those rules and thanks her famous mom for instilling those values.

 “I think for a long time, my mom was just strictly my mother….she was somebody was disciplining me and setting rules in our house,” she told Fox News.

 Those rules helped Natasha become the person she is today.
 She does everything with faith.
-In her book, she revealed that she was sent to a Christian summer camp when she was faced with a challenging time in the 9th grade.
+In her book, she revealed that she was sent to a Christian summer camp when she was faced with a challenging time in the ninth grade.

 “When I was going through that difficult time, I was straying away from my relationship with God and I wasn’t in line with my faith,” she told the outlet.
-“I wanted to be on my own path and I think my parents knew what I needed…and because of that, that’s what got me out of a [bad] time.
+“I wanted to be on my own path and I think my parents knew what I needed… and because of that, that’s what got me out of a [bad] time.
 It made me who I am today.”

 Bure also talks about her first kiss in the book, which shocked her mom, who didn’t know at the time.
 She also admitted that she dated a guy who played hockey, who interfered with her dad and brother’s love for the same sport.
 Bure gets candid on everything from body image to her decision to abstain from sex before marriage.
-Check out her awkward interview with her mom in the video below.

 Check out Natasha Bure’s awkward interview with her mom with E!
 News in the video below.